QR-based Parallel Set-Valued Approximation with Rational Functions: Parallel QR-AAA

-follows by definition of $B(Z^{\textnormal{e}},m^+)$ and $Z_m^+$. \end{proof} \begin{remark} The factor $\|q\|_{\infty,Z_m^+}<\|q\|_{\infty,[-1,1]}$ serves to make the error relative, since we can arbitrarily rescale the numerator and denominator of $f$ by a common factor.
 The factor $\|\hat{\ell}\|_{\infty,Z^+_m}$ is more difficult to analyze.
 It expresses the maximal size of the node polynomial for the denominator of $\hat{f}$.
 In principle, it is bounded only by $2^k$, for $k-1\leq m-1$ the degree of $\hat{f}$.
 In practice this growth is rarely observed.
-In fact, it is possible to explicitely compute $\|\hat{l}\|_{\infty,Z^+_m}$ in $\mathcal{O}(|Z^+_M|)$ FLOP at each iteration and incorporating this factor into the convergence criterion for the approximation of $f$ by $\hat{f}$.
-It should also be noted that the linearized error $\|p\hat{q}-\hat{p}q\|_{\infty,[-1,1]}$ is often a good indicator of the actual error $\|f-\hat{f}\|_{\infty,[-1,1]}$, even though this theoretically only holds if $f$ and $\hat{f}$ have no poles close to, or clustering towards $[-1,1]$.
-For these cases, a more refined analysis is needed. \end{remark} A schematic overview of PQR-AAA is given in Figure~\ref{fig:paraQRSVAAA}.
-The attentive reader will have spotted that there is still an all-to-all communication step involved in the accumulation step.
-While currently we do not know if an all-to-all communication step for the construction of $\cup_{\mu}Z_{\mu}$ (which involves the all-to-all communication of indices) can be avoided, it is possible to avoid the more costly all-to-all communication of blocks $Q(Z_m^+,:)$, by e.g. accumulating the computational nodes two-by-two, as shown in Figure~\ref{fig:accumulQRAAA}.
+In fact, it is possible to explicitly compute $\|\hat{l}\|_{\infty,Z^+_m}$ in $\mathcal{O}(|Z^+_M|)$ FLOP at each iteration and to incorporate this factor into the convergence criterion for the approximation of $f$ by $\hat{f}$.